eb-del/mettle/content/Factions/Groups/Farasia.md

 **Farasia**[^fara] is a [[Polities|confederacy]] of partly-nomadic [[Humans|human]] tribes occupying the [[Farasian Steppe]].
 The confederacy is most known for its cold-accustomed people, recognized by their horse-mounted archers, hunter-pastoralists, and shamans.
 Protecting the people of the steppe is an unbound [[Primordials|primordial]], [[Khimore]], a horse chimera.

+The demonym for members of any tribe within the confederacy is **Farasian**.

+# Name
-The term "Farasia" is an exonym first mentioned by scholars from the city-state of [[Saramnatia]].
+The term "Farasia" is an exonym first mentioned by scholars from the city-state of [[Apontora]].
 The term was distributed and adopted by the Farasian tribes through the prominent fur trade of the region.
 A popular and historic endonym for the network of confederacies in this region is **Faikalia**[^faik].

-The demonym for members of any tribe within the confederacy is **Farasian**.

 # Government
 As a confederacy of tribes, Farasia is loosely centralized in its administration and its management of resources.
 Farasia has a lengthy lengthy code of law established by a long precedent of cooperation, and a series of traditional, central values towards protecting the land.
 These factors have combined to produce a level of administrative cohesion otherwise impossible for other confederacies of tribes.